 If unsure whether a particular arrest is covered under this policy, disclose.
 While failure to report a criminal process covered by this policy will not result in honor proceedings, it can result in charges under the Student Code of Conduct.

-Disclosures can be made by filling out the appropriate form in the Office of Student Conduct, 107 Campus Center, or by reporting the incident via web form (https://forms.wm.edu/4823).
+Disclosures can be made by reporting the incident via web form.

-For more information about this policy, see the Disclosure of Arrests Frequently Asked Questions (FAQ) page on the Dean of Students’ website.
+For more information about this policy, see the Disclosure of Arrests Frequently Asked Questions (FAQ) page on the Community Values & Restorative Practices website.